 small jars

-- In medium pan, bring pears to a boil.
-Lower heat and add ginger, lemon zest, lemon juice, and sugar and continue to simmer 15-20 minutes or until pears are very soft and translucent.
+2. In a medium pan, bring pears to a boil.
+Lower the heat and add ginger, lemon zest, lemon juice, and sugar and continue to simmer 15-20 minutes or until pears are very soft and translucent.

-- Remove pan from heat an stir to distribute the fruit into the liquid.
+3. Remove the pan from the heat an stir to distribute the fruit into the liquid.

-- Ladle hot jam into the jars, leaving 1/4-inch head space on the top.
+4. Ladle the hot jam into the jars, leaving 1/4-inch headspace on the top.
 Use a cloth to wipe the rims of the jars.
 Place a flat ring and lid on each jar.
 Finger tighten and place back into the water bath.

 Recipe adapted from The Complete Book of Home Preserve by Ball